 Laban became a Freemason,³ reciting his oath to the Memphis Lodge: "To the high purposes of universal Masonry, to brotherly love, relief and truth, to the upbuilding of this Lodge; the promotion of harmony among its members, to the realization of its highest ideals of character and of life; to the stretching forth of our hands to aid and support a fallen brother, and to the vindication of his character behind his back, as well as before his face, we here and now, pledge anew, our most earnest and unceasing efforts."
 In fact, he's wearing a Mason pin in the above photo (2nd button down).

-Laban became the Postmaster in Emmett from 1869 to 1873, but the Hause family never fit in with the community.
+Laban became the Postmaster in the township of Emmett, about 7 miles away from Memphis in St. Clair county from 1869 to 1873, but the Hause family never fit in with the community.
 (It was "too Catholic," according to Laban's grandson Basilmuch of our family history had been lost, but our Reformist, anti-Catholic bias was apparently still being handed down.)⁴

 While running the store, Laban supplemented his income by taking boarders.
 He also put food on the table the same way every Hause man since Johann six generations before him had: farming and hunting.
 Such was life on the Michigan frontier: It was cold and harsh, and everybody worked at least one job, then scraped and struggled to survive with whatever time they had left over.

 Laban did well for himself in this new frontier, and his fortune grewand Michigan grew right along with it, as forests became farmland and townships became cities in the ensuing decades.

 Laban's family also grew.
 He and Melissa had the following children, who they raised along with Elma: